Rutu83/Create-you-own-linux-service/README.md

 ```

-copy and paste given code with{yourFilename} .service extention.
+copy and paste given code with{yourFilename} .service extention. or clone this repo..

 ```[Unit]
 Description=Change MAC address at boot time